EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 ```

 This will create key pairs on each machine (public and private) which we will be using to authenticate the machines with each other.
-Furthermore, with the information provided, a startup script will be created that contains all the commands necessary to execute, once the keys are exchanged
+Furthermore, with the information provided by the environment variables, a startup script will be created that contains all the commands necessary to execute, once the keys are exchanged

 **Please note:** Carefully review your input information as a startup script will be generated from them.
 So if you type in something wrong you will either need to adjust the startup script or redo all the steps

 ### 1.2 Exchange the public keys

-Now, the server needs the public keys of every client, and the clients need the publickey of the server.
+Now, the server needs the public keys of every client, and the clients need the public-key of the server.
 This part is not automated yet and requires you to manually exchange the keys ( i.e. copy the public key directories to the other machine(s) ).
 For a server, the public key will be created at /keys/rosenpass-server-public.
 You can copy the key to your host machine using
 ```
 docker cp server:/keys/rosenpass-server-public ./